 "Very entertaining story with a fresh approach." -- Rendezvous

 "A quirky, charming novel.
 The Bluestocking on His Knee is the sweet story that the title suggests, and as such, is worth reading." -- Numbers on the Spine blog

 Finalist, Bookseller's Best Award for Best Regency of 1999

 "I agree, Kevin," Giles chimed in.
-"I've known you to face calamity with a laugh, but this . . . this is something else entirely."
-His round face under a thatch of red hair and equally round frame were more likely to be found consuming milk than curdling it.
+"I've known you to face calamity with a laugh, but this, this is something else entirely."
+With his round face under a thatch of red hair and equally round frame, Giles was more likely to be found consuming milk than curdling it.
 Nonetheless, his chubby cheeks, pale and quivering, had more effect on his friend than Nigel's heavy frowns.

 "A trifle!"
 Nigel rumbled.
 "Penury he calls a trifle!"